-BUSI 293: Introduction to Financial Accounting
+BUSI 293: Introductory Financial Accounting

-Financial Accounting introduces the concepts, principles, and conventions used in preparing financial reports and interpreting financial statements.
+Introductory Financial Accounting introduces the concepts, principles, and conventions used in preparing financial reports and interpreting financial statements.
 Students will develop an understanding of accounting policies, their rationale, and the implications for users of financial accounting information.

-BUSI 294: Introduction to Management Accounting
+BUSI 294: Introductory Managerial Accounting

-Managerial Accounting focuses on the use of accounting systems in for and not-for-profit organizations to facilitate and influence decision making.
+Introductory Managerial Accounting focuses on the use of accounting systems in for and not-for-profit organizations to facilitate and influence decision making.
 The development of analytical skills pertaining to the identification and use of decision-relevant accounting information is emphasized.

-BUSI 335: Management Information Systems
+BUSI 335: Information Systems

-This course examines the use, structure, principles of operation, underlying technologies and components of Transaction Processing Systems.
+Information Systems examines the use, structure, principles of operation, underlying technologies and components of Transaction Processing Systems.
 Transaction Processing Systems are the backbone of any information-driven activity in a modern enterprise and are used to support business decision- making, regulatory oversight, intelligence and commercial transactions.
 Students will explore strategic considerations in information system development and gain an understanding of data capture and organization, user interface, internal controls, e-commerce technology, and risk management.

-BUSI 370: Finance
+BUSI 370: Business Finance

 Business Finance focuses on the theory and practice of corporate finance.
 Students will develop a working knowledge of financial markets and the quantitative and critical thinking skills required to analyze and evaluate individual and corporate financing and investment decisions.

-BUSI 393: Commercial Law
+BUSI 393: Introduction to Business Law

-Commercial Law introduces the legal environment in which business operates.
+Introduction to Business Law introduces the legal environment in which business operates.
 Students explore legal issues encountered in business, strategies to avoid legal problems, and develop an understanding of the legal principles used by the courts to resolve disputes.